 The cost of doing nothing on AI is not nothing

-It isn't simply the AI capabilities that make these applications more feasible; it's also the reimagining of operational tasks to take advantage of the available data and open up ways of thinking.
-At the same time, changing privacy laws and increasingly clever malefactors who use advanced technologies in alarming ways are forcing a greater portion of leadership mind share to be occupied with issues related to data security and governance.
+It isn't simply the new AI capabilities that make these applications more feasible; it's also the reimagining of operational tasks to take advantage of the available data and open up new ways of thinking.
+At the same time, changing privacy laws and increasingly clever malefactors who use advanced technologies in alarming new ways are forcing a greater portion of leadership mind share to be occupied with issues related to data security and governance.

 As complex and potentially overwhelming as today's environment is, responding to this confluence of disruption will never be any easier.
 With a second generation of digital natives -- those born with technologies like the internet already in their life -- now emerging, we would do well to step back and examine how we're using the ever-growing abundance of AI and big data in businesses.